Fabio-A-Sa/Y2S1-LabTesteSoftware/GitCommands.md

 $ git clone remoteRepositoryLink                                # To download a remote repository, using GitHub
 $ git push origin branch_name                                   # To upload modifications at branch_name in remote repository
 $ git pull                                                      # To download latest modifications in remote repository
+$ git remote add origin git@github.com:remoteRepositoryLink     # Using a GitHub repository as reference
+$ git remote -v                                                 # To view all add remote repository
 ```

 ### 2.6 - [Gitignore](https://git-scm.com/docs/gitignore)